Chen Jining: Beijing city government

 In May 2017, Chen was appointed acting Mayor of Beijing, becoming the 17th person to hold the office since the founding of the People's Republic of China.

-Chen was a deputy to the 12th National People's Congress.
+Chen became a deputy to the 12th National People's Congress in March 2018.

+In February 2020, amidst the growing COVID-19 pandemic, Chen visited several companies in Zhongguancun to check on their operations.
 He was awarded the Silver Olympic Order after the 2022 Winter Olympics.